Porcelain Whiteboard vs Melamine Whiteboard — Which Is Right for Your Office?

 OF2go Recommendation

-For most offices comparing these two options, Porcelain Whiteboard is the more flexible overall choice.
-Call 1-800-460-0858 if you want help matching the right size, finish, or companion products to your space.
+For most offices comparing these two options, Porcelain Whiteboard is the more reliable overall choice.
+Call 1-800-460-0858 if you want help matching the right board, size, or companion products to your space.

 Need Help Choosing the Right Fit?